German Empire: Foundation

 On 10 December 1870, the North German Confederation Reichstag renamed the Confederation the "German Empire" and gave the title of German Emperor to William I, the King of Prussia, as Bundespräsidium of the Confederation.
 The new constitution (Constitution of the German Confederation) and the title Emperor came into effect on 1 January 1871.
-During the siege of Paris on 18 January 1871, William accepted to be proclaimed Emperor in the Hall of Mirrors at the Palace of Versailles.
+During the siege of Paris on 18 January 1871, William was proclaimed Emperor in the Hall of Mirrors at the Palace of Versailles.

 The second German Constitution, adopted by the Reichstag on 14 April 1871 and proclaimed by the Emperor on 16 April, was substantially based upon Bismarck's North German Constitution.
 The political system remained the same.
 The empire had a parliament called the Reichstag, which was elected by universal male suffrage.
 However, the original constituencies drawn in 1871 were never redrawn to reflect the growth of urban areas.
 As a result, by the time of the great expansion of German cities in the 1890s and 1900s, rural areas were grossly over-represented.

 The legislation also required the consent of the Bundesrat, the federal council of deputies from the 27 states.
-Executive power was vested in the emperor, or Kaiser, who was assisted by a Chancellor responsible only to him.
+Executive power was vested in the emperor, or Kaiser, who was assisted by a chancellor responsible only to him.
 The emperor was given extensive powers by the constitution.
 He alone appointed and dismissed the chancellor (so in practice, the emperor ruled the empire through the chancellor), was supreme commander-in-chief of the armed forces, and final arbiter of all foreign affairs, and could also disband the Reichstag to call for new elections.
 Officially, the chancellor was a one-man cabinet and was responsible for the conduct of all state affairs; in practice, the State Secretaries (top bureaucratic officials in charge of such fields as finance, war, foreign affairs, etc.) functioned much like ministers in other monarchies.
 The Reichstag had the power to pass, amend, or reject bills and to initiate legislation.
 However, as mentioned above, in practice, the real power was vested in the emperor, who exercised it through his chancellor.

 Although nominally a federal empire and league of equals, in practice, the empire was dominated by the largest and most powerful state, Prussia.
-Prussia stretched across the northern two-thirds of the new Reich and contained three-fifths of its population.
+It stretched across the northern two-thirds of the new Reich and contained three-fifths of the country's population.
 The imperial crown was hereditary in the ruling house of Prussia, the House of Hohenzollern.
 With the exception of 1872–1873 and 1892–1894, the chancellor was always simultaneously the prime minister of Prussia.
 With 17 out of 58 votes in the Bundesrat, Berlin needed only a few votes from the smaller states to exercise effective control.